solidjs-community/eslint-plugin-solid/README.md

 ![ESLint peer dependency](https://img.shields.io/badge/eslint-6.x--8.x-blue)

 This package contains [Solid](https://www.solidjs.com/)-specific linting rules for ESLint.

-It is not yet stable, and **some rules may change**, but it's well tested and should be helpful in Solid projects today.
+It can ease Solid's learning curve by finding and fixing problems around Solid's reactivity system, and can migrate some React patterns to Solid code.

-Once finalized, it will help find and fix problems around Solid's reactivity system, and migrate React code to Solid code in many cases.
+It's approaching a `1.0.0` release, and it's well tested and should be helpful in Solid projects today.

 ## Installation